8 Extending the Linear Model

 GAMs are a very powerful modeling tool that take us a step toward more complex models, but without the need to go all the way to a neural network or similar.
 Plus they still provide standard statistical inference information.
 In short, they’re a great tool for modeling!

 It turns out that GAMs have a very close relationship to mixed models, where splines can be thought of as random effects (see Gavin Simpson’s post also), and GAMs can even incorporate the usual random effects for categorical variables.
-So you can think of GAMMs, or generalized additive mixed models, as a way to combine the best of both worlds into one extremely powerful modeling that covers a lot of ground.
-It’s also a great baseline and sanity check model for when you’re trying boosting or deep learning models, where a well-specified GAMM can be hard to beat for tabular data and still be highly interpretable, while coming with built-in uncertainty estimates.
+So you can think of GAMMs, or generalized additive mixed models, as a way to combine the best of both GAM and mixed model worlds into one extremely powerful modeling that covers a lot of ground.
+It’s also a great baseline and sanity check model for when you’re trying boosting or deep learning models, where a well-specified GAMM can be hard to beat for tabular data and still be highly interpretable, while coming with built-in uncertainty estimates and better visualization tools.

 People generally understand the concept of the arithmetic mean, or ‘average’.
 You see it some time during elementary school, it gets tossed around in daily language, and it is statistically important.
 After all, so many distributions depend on it!
 Why, though, do we feel so tied to it from a regression modeling perspective?
 Yes, it has handy features, but it can limit the relationships we can otherwise model effectively.
 Here we’ll show you what to do when the mean betrays you – and trust us, the mean will betray you at some point!